top of page

 Participatory budgeting begins with elected officials dedicating resources to the process and defining broad goals and constraints.
 From there, the PB process can vary widely depending on the specific community and the overall goals of a particular process but the essential structure is the same.
 Usually, the municipality convenes a PB steering committee representing a diverse cross-section of the community.
 The Steering Committee works with staff to refine objectives and constraints, determine process rules and timelines, and develop an outreach plan.
 This information is assembled in a process "rule book" to ensure that everyone has the same access to information to impact the process.

-Successful PB is designed around specific defined goals and outcomes such social inclusion, civic or voter education, community building, increasing trust and transparency or informing broader spending priorities.
+Successful PB is designed around specific defined goals and outcomes such as social inclusion, civic or voter education, community building, increasing trust and transparency or informing broader spending priorities.
 Participants at the April 2018 Community Forum "Bringing Participatory Budgeting to the Portland-region" emphasized participatory equity and social and racial inclusion as clear priorities for PB in Oregon.
+See the Community Forum Report for details.

 bottom of page